Vargem Grande do Sul: Dialect

 Specially in the 19th century, Brazilian Portuguese was highly influenced by the many European immigrants who settled in Brazil's many regions and states, specially in central and southern Brazil.
 In the Second World War, people were prohibited to speak their mother languages and had to learn and start using Portuguese quickly.
 That explains the different dialects verified throughout the country.
 Vargem Grande do Sul's dialect has been identified as a variation of the "Southern Dialect", spoken in a large isogloss, by Antenor Nascentes in 1922, and more specifically as a variation of the "Caipira dialect" by Amadeu Amaral in 1976.

 Municipality's vocabulary includes words and expressions that are typical of the Mogiana region (e.g. "posar" instead of "dormir") and Italian or Italian-derived words and expressions (e.g. "fetta" or "feta" instead of "pedaço").

 Religion

 Vargem Grande do Sul's population is mainly Catholic.
-As regards to the Catholic Church, the municipality belongs to the Diocese of São João da Boa Vista.
+As regards the Catholic Church, the municipality belongs to the Diocese of São João da Boa Vista.
 Founded by Dom Lino Deodato Rodrigues de Carvalho in 1891, Paróquia Sant'Ana (Sant'Ana Parish) is the 10th biggest in the region.